Fehmi Lladrovci: Death

 On September 22, 1998, during a Serbian military offensive in the Drenica region of Kosovo, Lladrovci and his forces, part of the KLA, were tasked with defending key positions against a major assault by Serbian forces.

 On the morning of September 22, Serbian troops advanced along the Komoran-Drenas-Skenderaj axis, targeting the positions of the KLA's 114th and 113th Brigades in Drenica.
 From a lookout point in Kozmaç, intelligence regarding the Serbian advance was relayed to KLA units.
 As a prominent figure in the 114th Brigade, Lladrovci took command of reinforcing critical defensive positions, including units known as Shkaba I, Shkaba II, and Shkaba III.

 During the battle, Lladrovci demonstrated leadership by organizing the defense and encouraging his fighters.
 He was stationed at a key position called Gradina, where he and his comrades, including his wife Xhevë Krasniqi-Lladrovci and other KLA fighters, engaged in close combat with Serbian forces.

 As the confrontation intensified, Serbian troops attempted to flank Lladrovci's position.
 Despite strong resistance from the KLA fighters, Serbian forces succeeded in encircling the area.
 In the course of the conflict, Lladrovci reportedly destroyed a Serbian tank with a rocket-propelled grenade.
 However, the Serbian forces continued their offensive.

 Lladrovci was fatally wounded by enemy fire during the battle.
 As the situation became increasingly dire, KLA fighters began to retreat.
 However, Xhevë Krasniqi-Lladrovci chose to remain and continue fighting alongside her husband, despite the dangers.
 Amongst Kosovar Albanians, her decision to stay is seen as a reflection of her dedication to both the Kosovo liberation cause and her personal loyalty to Lladrovci.

-In October 1998, the KLA's 114th Brigade was renamed in honor of Fehmi Lladrovci.
+In October 1998, the KLA's 114th Brigade was renamed in honor of Lladrovci.
 His leadership and sacrifice are commemorated in several memorials, including the "Kulla e Qëndresës" (The Tower of Resistance) located at the site of his final battle.

 Legacy

-Fehmi Lladrovci's contributions to the Kosovo War are also honored by the naming of the Technical High School in Drenas after him, as well as various recognitions and awards posthumously bestowed by the Government and the General Staff of the KLA.
+Lladrovci's contributions to the Kosovo War are also honored by the naming of the Technical High School in Drenas after him, as well as various recognitions and awards posthumously bestowed by the Government and the General Staff of the KLA.
 Xhevë Krasniqi-Lladrovci's role in the final battle and her decision to stay and die alongside her husband highlighted her dedication.

 Both he and his wife are remembered by ethnic Albanians as symbols of personal and collective sacrifice.